-- To start the system switch the main switch (Fig. 11/1) to ON. - When set to ON the power remote switch labeled System/PC (Fig. 11/3) provides power to the computer.
-This allows using the computer and ZEN software offline.
-When you start the computer the drives for floppy discs and CD/DVD must not contain any data storage item. - Switch on the computer.
-When you start the computer make sure the drives for floppy discs and CD/DVD do not contain any data storage item.
-Type in the user name and password to log on to the computer. - After your entries to lock on, confirm by clicking the OK button or Enter.
-The WINDOWS operating system desktop appears on the screen, showing a number of icons.
+- To start the system switch the main switch (Fig. 5/1) to ON. - When set to ON the power remote switch labeled System/PC (Fig. 5/3) provides power to the computer.
+This allows using the computer and ZEN software offline. - The drives for floppy discs and CD/DVD of the computer must not contain any data storage item. - After switching on the computer type in the user name and password to log on to the computer. - After entries, confirm by clicking the OK button or Enter. - The WINDOWS operating system desktop appears on the screen, showing a number of icons.